WALTON HOLYMOORSIDE PRIMARY AND NURSERY SCHOOL CHILD PROTECTION AND SAFEGUARDING POLICY

 4.3 Creating a safe environment:

-• We will ensure that all Staff (and Volunteers) are competent to carry out their responsibilities for Safeguarding in promoting the welfare of children by creating an environment and an ethos whereby all Staff including volunteers feel able to raise concerns, along with being supported in their Safeguarding role.
+• We will ensure that all Staff (students and Volunteers) are competent to carry out their responsibilities for Safeguarding in promoting the welfare of children by creating an environment and an ethos whereby all Staff including volunteers feel able to raise concerns, along with being supported in their Safeguarding role.

 • We will endeavour to create a culture of listening to children, taking account of their wishes, feelings and voices both in individual decisions and in the School’s development (use of a Schools counsel or similar).